 - Complete TGA-required follow-up recall reports at two weeks and six weeks, and the closure report at three months (if classified as a recall action).

 - Add all reports to ISO 13485 or other quality system records.

 Why choose Emergo to assist with Australian vigilance reporting?

-Emergo represents more than 150 medical device and IVD companies as an Australian Sponsor.
-Our team is frequently involved in helping companies with incident reporting and recalls for Australia.
+Emergo represents more than 400 medical device and in vitro diagnostic (IVD) companies as an Australian sponsor.
+Our team frequently helps companies with incident reporting and recalls for Australia.

-- If we act as your Australian Sponsor, we can submit adverse event reports and recall information to the Therapeutic Goods Association and their Australian Recall Coordinators on your behalf.
+- If we act as your Australian sponsor, we can submit adverse event reports and recall information to the TGA and their Australian Recall Coordinators on your behalf.

-- Our in-depth knowledge of the Australian medical device market ensures that your vigilance procedures will always be up-to-date.
+- Our in-depth knowledge of the Australian medical device market can help you keep your vigilance procedures up to date.

-- We have experience assisting hundreds of manufacturers with post market surveillance, ARTG registration and other regulatory consulting services.
+- We have experience assisting hundreds of manufacturers with post-market surveillance, Australian Register of Therapeutic Goods registration and other regulatory consulting services.